Monthly Threat intelligence, cyber security and regulation news – straight into your inbox. Sign up to our newsletter

 When the attacker is ready to complete the campaign, they will look to setup communications to a remote control server in preparation for the final stages.
 These communications are relatively straightforward to detect, and it is often at this stage that traditional SOC tools will correlate the previous ‘lower level’ alerts with the more overt signals and raise a high priority incident for analyst triage.

-It’s at this point that the SOC escalation chain kicks in and depending on the time of day, day of the week, or time of year, it may take several hours before approval is given by the named authority to take containment actions.
+It’s at this point that the SOC escalation chain kicks in.
+Depending on the time of day, day of the week, or time of year, it may take several hours before approval is given by the named authority to take containment actions.

-In this far too familiar scenario, attackers are moving much quicker from initial access to data encryption, meaning that attackers have already completed their objective before containment measures are activated.
+In this far too familiar scenario, attackers are moving much quicker from initial access to data encryption.
+This means that attackers have already completed their objective before containment measures are activated.

 So, what is the alternative approach?